 While in high demand, rural residential living brings with it some concerns.
 This includes a lack of knowledge regarding weeds management and domestic animal management.
 This frequently leads to land use conflict with rural landowners, particularly farmers.
 Disputes also arise from rural residential lots and the pollution which comes from standard agricultural industries such as noise from stock or air from weed spraying.
-The NSW Governments right to farm policy deals with these issues in greater detail.
+The NSW Government's Right to Farm Policy deals with these issues in greater detail.

 Rural residential areas are difficult and expensive to service, as services are spread across large areas with a relatively low population.
-While these issues aren't insurmountable as outline by the Snowy Monaro Local Strategic Planning Statement, all rural residential areas must be well-planned areas.
+While these issues aren't insurmountable, as outlined by the Snowy Monaro Local Strategic Planning Statement, all rural residential areas must be well-planned areas.
 For this reason, there will only be a few focused areas across the whole snowy Monaro identified for rural residential type development.